linode/py-metadata/README.md

 ### Basic Example

-The follow sample shows a simple Python project that initializes a new metadata client and retrieves various information about the current Linode.
+The following sample shows a simple Python project that initializes a new metadata client and retrieves various information about the current Linode.